rk-lindsey/chimes_lsq/contrib/dlars/src/readme.txt

 								A corresponding dim file is required for each A.xxxx.txt file, e.g. dim.xxxx.txt.
 								The dim file gives:  The number of data columns, the starting row for the file, the ending row (inclusive) for the file, and the total number of rows in the A matrix.
+	--weights=<file>     Give the name of a file with weights for each row of the A matrix, and value of b.
    --help               Print a list of supported options.

+If multiple stopping criteria are given (--iterations, --lambda, --max_norm), the first criterion encountered will stop the calculation, and the previous iteration will be reported.
+For instance, if lambda is specified, when the objective function increases, the last iteration (smallest objection function value found) will be used for the solution.
+If max_norm is specified, when the L1 norm of the solution exceeds the max_norm, the previous iteration is reported.
+If no stopping criteria are given, the program will iterate until the RMS error no longer decreases, or until no more variables can be added to the active set.
+It is expected that a stopping criterion will be specified, because without one the LASSO/LARS algorithms become equivalent to ordinary regression.